tdwg/vocab/documentation-specification.md

 **3.3.4 Term version lists**

 A term version list provides a historical record of all versions of terms that are defined as part of a standard.
-It is similar to the term list described in section 3.3.3, except that the entries on the list are versions of terms rather than current terms.
+It is similar to the term list described in Section 3.3.3, except that the entries on the list are versions of terms rather than current terms.

 The term version list SHOULD be identified by an IRI that facilitates discovery of the term versions that it lists when the term version IRIs are dereferenced.